raceychan/ididi/README.md

 #### Do we need a DI framework?

+Not necessarily, You will be doing just fine using menual dependency injection,as long as the number of dependencies in your app stays within a managable range.

-It depends on how complicated your dependency graph is, for example, you might have something like this in your app, where you menually inject dependencies into dependent.
+It gets more and more helpful once your your dependency graph starts getting more complicated, For example, you might have something like this in your app,

+where you menually inject dependencies into dependent.

 ```python